devilskitchen/chimaera/README.md

 ### So, what units should we use?

 Any measurements that are based on the size of text, essentially.
-The main structural language of the web is Hyper_text_ Markup Language (HTML), and it is still the amount of text that mostly defines the size of a web page (flexbox, etc. notwithstanding).
+The main structural language of the web is Hyper _Text_ Markup Language (HTML), and it is still the amount of text that mostly defines the size of a web page (flexbox, etc. notwithstanding).

 Further, when designing Accessible sites, you must allow users to increase the text size of pages, and so sizing everything by text makes sense.

 All of which is a long-winded way of saying that we should use <code>em</code>s, <code>rem</code>s and other proportional units.
-And <code>vh</code> and <code>vw</code>s are shaping up to be particularly exciting.
+And <code>vh</code> and <code>vw</code> are shaping up to be particularly exciting.

 ### But this framework is a bit thin